 With toxic-free products made from wholesome, clearly-labeled ingredients, Public Goods is an ideal source for healthy grocery, household, and personal care shopping.

-Their antibacterial and antifungal Natural Sea Sponge is gentle enough for your baby (if you have one!) and our planet.
+Their antibacterial and antifungal Natural Sea Sponge is gentle enough for kids and babies.
 These sponges are sustainably sourced from Greece.
 If you want an all-purpose washing up solution, the 100% natural agave Ayate Washcloth offers a sustainable way to scrub bathrooms and bodies alike.

 For something that’s more abrasive to use on counters instead of skin, the Walnut Scrubber Sponge combines a natural vegetable cellulose sponge with a walnut-based abrasive side.